PEBC EE Exam Questions #9

 Answer: A

-Question 6: JT is a 32 year old female who was planting some trees in her garden.
-She had itching that made her not sleep last night.
+Question 6: JT is a 32-year-old female who was planting some trees in her garden.
+She had an itch that made her not sleep last night.
 JT does not have any itching or rash.
 What is the pharmacist’s recommendation?

 A. Hydrocortisone cream